 Rod knocking can potentially cause damage to the rods, crankshaft, and pistons; all of which are VERY expensive to fix.
 If you hear any signs of rod knocking, tend to it immediately!

-Whining from the transmission is one of the most unwelcoming sounds you can hear when operating a vehicle.
-The worst part is that it is VERY difficult to pinpoint the issue, as transmission whining can mean a number of different things.
+Whining from the transmission is arguably the most unwelcoming lemon vehicle sound you can hear.
+The worst part is that it is VERY difficult to pinpoint the issue, as transmission whining can mean several different things.

 The good news is there are a few things you can do to decipher the problem on the surface level – even without a knowledge of auto mechanics.
 For starters, if you hear a pronounced whining car noise when accelerating or when the vehicle is in gear, the problem might lie in the torque converter.